The VAST Data Platform comes to Media, and the Enterprise, with SMB

 The second big advantage of creating our own SMB stack is the deep integration of the SMB stack into the DASE architecture and cluster management methods.
 The third-party SMB stacks that support scale-out at all include their own clustering that replicates state data from node to node, and if the reports we hear from customers are to be believed, still drop SMB connections when a cluster node fails.

-VAST’s SMB service stores all the SMB state information in a VAST Enclosure’s alongside the element store metadata.
-Storing SMB server state in shared 3D XPoint allows any to check, or set a lock, or a lease, in just a few microseconds.
-Since all the VAST servers in the cluster access the same 3D XPoint directly, there’s no need to replicate state changes between nodes, and just as with metadata, the shared 3D XPoint provides a single source of truth for SMB state while the VAST servers remain stateless.
+VAST’s SMB service stores all the SMB state information in a VAST Enclosure’s Storage Class Memory alongside the element store metadata.
+Storing SMB server state in shared Storage Class Memory allows any VAST Server to check, or set a lock, or a lease, in just a few microseconds.
+Since all the VAST servers in the cluster access the same Storage Class Memory directly, there’s no need to replicate state changes between nodes, and just as with metadata, the shared Storage Class Memory provides a single source of truth for SMB state while the VAST servers remain stateless.

-That means there’s no need to rebuild state when a VAST Server goes offline, another VAST Server assumes the offline server’s VIP (Virtual IP address) and since it can access the state in 3D XPoint picks up right where the failed server left off.
+That means there’s no need to rebuild state when a VAST Server goes offline, another VAST Server assumes the offline server’s VIP (Virtual IP address) and since it can access the state in Storage Class Memory picks up right where the failed server left off.

 Direct access to the SMB server state, and metadata, eliminates the need for east-west network traffic that limits the maximum practical cluster size for other scale-out systems.
 Users can serve a single namespace through 100s or 1000s of VAST servers.

-With SMB Universal Storage becomes genuinely universal, providing a single namespace that supports the native protocols for 99 44/100ths of the world’s computers.
+With SMB the VAST Data Platform becomes genuinely universal, providing a single namespace that supports the native protocols for 99 44/100ths of the world’s computers.
 Our universe has now expanded from Linux servers using NFS and “modern” applications, speaking S3 to include the billions of humans sitting in front of Macs and PCs who need their SMB access.

-It’s going to be an exciting ride, and there is, of course, more to come we can’t tell you about yet, so climb aboard and see how Universal Storage can simplify your life.
+It’s going to be an exciting ride, and there is, of course, more to come we can’t tell you about yet, so climb aboard and see how VAST can simplify your life.